-But these are not the only limits that the IRS imposes or oversees that tend to increase annually.
+But these are not the only thresholds that the IRS imposes or oversees that tend to increase annually.
 Limits on certain federal income tax credits also tend to rise each year to account for inflation.

-The IRS recently announced that the following credits are among those for which limits will rise for the 2022 tax year — the one for which your tax return is due by April 2023.
+The IRS recently announced that the following credits are among those on which limits will rise for the 2023 tax year — the one for which your tax return is due by April 2024.